-- With the introduction of Mobile Number Portability in Japan and the emergence of new service providers, competition is expected to intensify as the market environment changes.
-The increasing competition from other service providers and other technologies may limit our acquisition of new subscribers and retention of existing subscribers, may suppress average revenue per unit (ARPU) and may increase our costs and expenses. - If the new services and forms of usage which we propose and introduce are not successful, our growth may be constrained. - The introduction or change of various laws or regulations or the application of such laws or regulations to us could have an adverse effect on our financial condition and results of operations. - Limitations on the amount of frequency spectrum and facilities available to us may make it difficult for us to maintain and improve the quality of our services and the level of our customer satisfaction. - We cannot guarantee overseas operators will introduce the W-CDMA technology and mobile multimedia services we currently use in our 3G system, which would adversely affect our ability to offer our international services to our subscribers. - We cannot guarantee that our domestic and international investments, alliances and collaborations and investments in new businesses will produce sufficient opportunities or returns. - As electronic payment capabilities and many other new features are built into our cellular handsets, and the services of third parties are provided through our cellular handsets, problems may arise in the event that handsets malfunction, contain defects, are lost or fail to complete services provided by other operators. - Social issues that may arise from misuse or misunderstanding of our products and services may adversely affect our credibility or corporate image. - Inappropriate handling of subscriber information by our employees or subcontractors would damage our credibility and corporate image. - If we are unable to obtain licenses, etc. or other rights to use the intellectual property rights of third parties that are crucial to our business, we may not be able to offer certain technology, products, or services.
-In addition, our group may be liable for damages due to infringement of the intellectual property rights of other companies. - Earthquakes, power shortages, malfunction of facilities, software bugs and viruses, hacking, unauthorized access or cyber attacks may cause system failures in our cellular network, handsets or other networks required for the provision of service, disrupting our ability to offer our services to our subscribers and damaging our group's credibility and corporate image. - Concerns about adverse effect on health by wireless telecommunications may increase. - Our parent, NTT, could exercise influence that may not be in the interests of our other shareholders.
+- As competition in the market becomes more fierce due to changes in the business environment caused by the Mobile Number Portability, new market entrants, competition from other cellular service providers or other technologies, and other factors, could limit our acquisition of new subscriptions, retention of existing subscriptions and ARPU, or may lead to an increase in our costs and expenses. - 2.
+The new services and usage patterns introduced by our corporate group may not develop as planned, which could limit our growth. - 3.
+The introduction or change of various laws or regulations or the application of such laws and regulations to our corporate group could restrict our business operations, which may adversely affect our financial condition and results of operations. - 4.
+Limitations in the amount of frequency spectrum or facilities made available to us could negatively affect our ability to maintain and improve our service quality and level of customer satisfaction. - 5.
+The W-CDMA technology that we use for our 3G system and/or mobile multimedia services may not be introduced by other overseas operators, which could limit our ability to offer international services to our subscribers. - 6.
+Our domestic and international investments, alliances and collaborations may not produce the returns or provide the opportunities we expect. - 7.
+As electronic payment capability and many other new features are built into our cellular phones, and services of parties other than those belonging to our corporate group are provided through our cellular handsets, potential problems resulting from malfunctions, defects or loss of handsets, or imperfection of services provided by such other parties may arise, which could have an adverse effect on our financial condition and results of operations. - 8.
+Social problems that could be caused by misuse or misunderstanding of our products and services may adversely affect our credibility or corporate image. - 9.
+Inadequate handling of confidential business information including personal information by our corporate group, contractors and other factors, may adversely affect our credibility or corporate image. - 10.
+Owners of intellectual property rights that are essential for our business execution may not grant us the right to license or otherwise use such intellectual property rights on acceptable terms or at all, which may limit our ability to offer certain technologies, products and/or services, and we may also be held liable for damage compensation if we infringe the intellectual property rights of others. - 11.
+Earthquakes, power shortages, malfunctioning of equipment, and software bugs, computer viruses, cyber attacks, hacking, unauthorized access and other problems could cause systems failures in the networks required for the provision of service, disrupting our ability to offer services to our subscribers and may adversely affect our credibility or corporate image. - 12.
+Concerns about wireless telecommunications health risks may adversely affect our financial condition and results of operations. - 13.
+Our parent company, Nippon Telegraph and Telephone Corporation (NTT), could exercise influence that may not be in the interests of our other shareholders.